 The society grew from a group of people who shared an interest in Eliza Scidmore‘s story after her book Jinrikisha Days in Japan was translated into Japanese.
 In 1987 they visited her grave during cherry-blossom season to pay tribute.
 The ritual has continued.
 Today the group has about 50 members.

-In 1991 the group planted by the grave a flowering cherry descended from one of the 3,000 trees Japan gave to Washington a century ago.
+In 1991 the group planted next to the grave a flowering cherry descended from one of the 3,000 trees Japan gave to Washington a century ago.
 Because the blooming season came two weeks earlier than expected this year, “Eliza’s tree” had already peaked at the time of the memorial service.

 Fortunately, I visited the cemetery soon after I arrived in Yokohama so I got to see the handsome tree in its glory.
 Its very large canopy overhangs the grave, so it’s nice to think that the petals fall on Eliza’s place of rest.